simontaen/Passions/Notes.md

 ## Timeline
 * Try to highlight Deluxe/Special Editions (as the usually have the same Album Art)
-* Show a spinner on the Artwork cell images when loading

 ## Artist and Album Info
 * Artist Info: no image leads to misplaced releasedate view (for a short period before it appears) - changed FCIImageCache maximumCount